Applications Open: Promoting Academics and Community Engagement (PACE) Dissemination Grant

 Are you an academic researcher who recently completed a study in collaboration with a community partner?

 If so, we invite you to apply for the Michigan Institute for Clinical and Health Research (MICHR) Promoting Academics and Community Engagement (PACE) dissemination grant.
 The goal of PACE dissemination grants is to share Community-Engaged Research (CEnR) results back to the community.
 Community engagement is a vital component of research, ensuring that research findings can be readily translated into useful practices and policies that are relevant to local communities.
-CEnR seeks to engage and include all community members in the research process, resulting in reduced health disparities, increased trust in science and between researchers and the community.
+CEnR seeks to engage and include all community members in the research process, resulting in increased trust in science and between researchers and the community.
 CEnR leverages community and research partnerships to optimize research quality, relevance and impact.

 Application due date: November 8, 2024 at 11:59pm.